 - Time-bound

 Using SMART goals during brainstorming helps teams avoid unclear or unrealistic ideas and focus on actions that can realistically support the final objective.
-Understanding what is the purpose of brainstorming during the development of an action plan becomes easier when brainstorming is connected to clear, measurable goals that guide decision-making and action planning.
+Brainstorming becomes more useful when it is connected to clear, measurable goals that guide decisions.

 During brainstorming sessions, SMART goals help participants organize ideas more effectively, prioritize realistic solutions, and create action steps that can be measured and completed within a defined timeline.
 This improves both planning accuracy and overall team productivity.